 For example, some of our processing is necessary in order to enable us to fulfil our statutory obligations under the National Heritage Act 1983 such as that which is for the purposes of maintaining, extending and promoting our collections (including the use of CCTV for security, safety and crime prevention).

 - for your vital interests

-For example, safeguarding disclosures relating to children or vulnerable adults, or in relation to certain events you may be requested to provide emergency contact details or similar information.
+For example, safeguarding disclosures relating to children or vulnerable adults, or in relation to certain events where you may be requested to provide emergency contact details or similar information.

 In relation to any marketing or promotional messages from us, you can always opt out of receiving these.

 How we use your personal data

 We use your personal data for: